 Overall, the type of counter you choose can have an impact on your resale value, but more importantly, you should choose your favorite option based on your budget and design preferences.

 If you are considering adding any of these tops to your home or making selections for a new build then you may want to get an opinion from our Listing Specialist to see what price valuation it will add to your home.
-Give us a call today!
+We are a group of trusted real estate advisers in the Tri-Cities, Washington area so don’t hesitate to give us a call today!